dknauss/gutenberg/docs/reference-guides/data/data-core-notices.md

 _Parameters_

 -   _id_ `string`: Notice unique identifier.
--   _context_ Optional context (grouping) in which the notice is intended to appear.
+-   _context_ `string`: Optional context (grouping) in which the notice is intended to appear.
 Defaults to 'default' context.

 _Returns_